SAP-archive/teched2020-DT266/README.md

 Eventhough Bobby is very experienced, guidance on how to setup and manage SAP implementation projects especially in the cloud is highls appreciated.
 Luckily Bobby can use SAP Cloud ALM.

 In this workshop you will lean how SAP Cloud ALM can help Bobby (you)  to run a successful project.
-The workshop is structured into eight chapters and we recommend finish with one chapter before moving on to the next.
-The chapter build on each other.

 Now you can get started.
 We hope you enjoy the session.

 ​Cheers,